 Handle aggregates from stockpiles or other sources to the batching plant by maintaining a uniform grading of the material.
 Do not use aggregates that have become segregated or mixed with earth or foreign matter.
-Stockpile or bin the aggregates at least 12 hours for draining before batching the aggregate when producing or handling the aggregates by hydraulic methods and washing the aggregates for draining.
+Stockpile or bin the aggregates at least 12 hours for draining before batching the aggregate when aggregates by hydraulic methods and draining.
 When the aggregates contain a high or non-uniform moisture content, the Engineer will require storage or stockpile over 12 hours.